faustojc/ventrift/README.md

 - Powersync ensures local changes sync to Supabase when the device goes back online.
 - Drift table definitions and DAOs located at `lib/data/sources/database.g.dart`.
 - For each feature, outline how offline data updates the UI.
 - If you modify local schemas, ensure they’re reflected in the Powersync configurations.
-Contact me **(Fausto JC Boko)** for assistance
+  Contact **(Fausto JC Boko)** before making any changes.

 ---